 Equal Opportunity to College: The National Imperative

 A college degree provides unrivaled social and economic benefits, but beyond the individual benefit of a college education, the future of California and the United States depends on our ability to tap into the diverse talent of all Americans.
-This mission is more urgent than ever; today more than half of K-12 students attending U.S. public schools are Black, Latinx, Asian American, and/or Native American.
+This mission is more urgent than ever: today more than half of K-12 students attending U.S. public schools are Latinx, Black, Asian American, Native Hawaiian and Pacific Islander (NHPI) and American Indian/Alaska Native (AIAN).
+This ruling is a threat to America’s multi-racial democracy and economy – a direct attack on the progress we have built as a nation.

 Learning from California

 For over twenty-five years, California has had a ban on the use of race-conscious admissions at its public universities, which has seriously affected marginalized students and access to higher education.
 Since then, the state has developed paths for improving racial equity at our colleges and universities.
-The Campaign has been proud to lead and join efforts to challenge and end practices that have a disparate impact on Latinx, Black, and other minoritized students.
+The Campaign has been proud to lead and join efforts to challenge and end practices that have a disparate impact on Latinx, Black, Asian American, NHPI, and AIAN students.
 This includes championing historic reforms, such as:

-As the national fate of race-conscious admissions looms, the Campaign for College Opportunity is drawing on the California experience in partnership with national experts and scholars to uplift proactive, evidence-based solutions to address inequities in college preparation, admissions, placement practices, and transfer to ensure minoritized students have a real equitable opportunity to go to college and succeed, regardless of the U.S. Supreme Court decision.
+The Campaign for College Opportunity is drawing on the California experience in partnership with national experts and scholars to uplift proactive, evidence-based solutions to address inequities in college preparation, admissions, placement practices, and transfer to ensure minoritized students have a real equitable opportunity to go to college and succeed, in response to the U.S. Supreme Court decision.

 Affirming Equity.
 Ensuring Inclusion.
 Empowering Action.

-Affirming Equity, Ensuring Inclusion, Empowering Action is a national effort where we seek to promote evidence-based solutions via a series of papers and toolkits that advance more equitable strategies in college preparation, admissions, placement practices, transfer, and more, to ensure those who have been historically excluded and underserved by our colleges and universities have a real opportunity to go to college and succeed, regardless of any court decision.
+Affirming Equity, Ensuring Inclusion, Empowering Action is a national effort where we seek to promote evidence-based solutions via a series of papers and toolkits that advance more equitable strategies in college preparation, access, and completion, including issues of course placement practices, transfer, and more, to ensure those who have been historically excluded and underserved by our colleges and universities have a real opportunity to go to college and succeed amid this court ruling.

 This effort is being led by the Campaign for College Opportunity and informed by national experts and scholars who have been leaders and practitioners across the nation advancing equity-minded agendas that have contributed to ensuring underrepresented minoritized students have an equal opportunity to access and earn a college degree.

-Make no mistake, race-conscious admissions have been a powerful tool to address the legacy of racism and segregation in higher education, but it was never a panacea and more must and can be done to make college and university admissions truly equitable in opportunity for all Americans, not just the privileged few.
-Our Affirming Equity, Ensuring Inclusion, Empowering Action briefs focus on what state, college, and university leaders CAN do regardless of the outcome of the Court decision.
+Make no mistake, race-conscious admissions has been a powerful tool to address the legacy of racism and segregation in higher education, but it was never a panacea.
+More must and can be done to make college and university admissions truly equitable in opportunity for all Americans, not just the privileged few.
+Our Affirming Equity, Ensuring Inclusion, Empowering Action briefs focus on what state, college, and university leaders CAN do to lead for students at this critical time.

 “The Arc of the Moral Universe is Long, But it Bends Toward Justice.”

-Today’s fight for equal opportunity in higher education builds on the legacy of the civil rights movement.
-It was Black, Latinx, Asian American, and Native American communities that risked their lives to end segregation in our schools, to protest unequal education funding and racism in our classrooms, and to push for the consideration of race as one of many factors in university admissions.
-We have all inherited a better America because of their work and today, we are those civil rights leaders and we won’t go back to an era of exclusion.
+Today’s fight for equal opportunity in higher education builds on the legacy of the Civil Rights Movement.
+It was Black, Latinx, Asian American, NHPI and AIAN communities that risked their lives to end segregation in our schools, to protest unequal education funding and racism in our classrooms, and to push for the consideration of race as one of many factors in university admissions.
+We have all inherited a better America because of their work.
+Today, we carry their torch forward and refuse to go back to an era of exclusion.

 We will continue the march toward justice and will be unapologetic about the economic, moral, and democratic imperative for equity in higher education.
 Join us!